Ofiregev/Ex2_oop/README.md

 *introduction*

 This project is about directed weighted graphs.
-Weighted directed graphs are (simple) directed graphs with weights assigned to their arrows.
+Directed weighted graphs are (simple) directed graphs with weights assigned to their arrows.

 We asked to implement interfaces of directed weighted graphs and of directed weighted graphs algorithms, and to represent the graphs by GUI presentation.